 When you come to the edges, you may need to cut some of the tiles to fit.
 To do this, use either a manual cutter, which is best for straight cuts; a tile scribe for thin tiles; or an electric cutter for right angles or curved edges and for thicker tiles such as those made from porcelain or natural stone.

 A manual cutter: A manual cutter is used for straight cuts.

 A tile scribe: This method can be used on thinner tiles.

 An electric tile cutter: Electric cutters are used for right angles, curved edges and thicker tiles such as porcelain and natural stone.

 8. Finish the edges

 Then, follow the same steps to secure the edge sections of tiles to the wall.
 Adhesive drying times vary by substrate and type so check the guidance on the adhesive packet.
 Once dry, remove the spacers and any remaining excess adhesive then prepare your grout.

 9. Prepare and apply the grout

 Mix the grout powder and water in a bucket, but don’t mix too much at once, as this too will set quickly.
-Using a grout float, push the grout into the gaps and wipe away any excess with a damp sponge.
+Using a grout float, push the grout the tile by pushing into the gaps and wipe away any excess with a damp sponge.
 You’ll need to wipe the wall again after around an hour to get rid of any residue and use a grout profiler to smooth the grout lines.
-Avoid over wetting the grout while removing as this will weaken the finished grout.
+Avoid over-wetting the grout as this will weaken the finished grout.